-- Student organizations are permitted to use flyers to promote events and organization membership. - Flyers may not depict an event as an official ASU or College of Law event unless prior approval by the administration has been given. - Flyers must follow the guidelines laid out within the University Student Code of Conduct and all other ASU conduct regulations.
+- Student organizations are permitted to use flyers to promote events and organization membership.
+To see a template please view the Planning an Event link at https://web.law.asu.edu/currentstudents/CurrentStudents/StudentLife/StudentOrganizatio ns/ResourcesforPresidentsLeadersofStudentOrg.aspx. - Flyers may not depict an event as an official ASU or College of Law event unless prior approval by the administration has been given. - Flyers must follow the guidelines laid out within the University Student Code of Conduct and all other ASU conduct regulations.
 Student leaders should particularly familiarize themselves with the ASU provisions regulating the advertisement, sponsorship, and promotion of events at which alcohol is to be served. - The College of Law and the ASU logos may not be used, borrowed, modified, or independently marketed by student organizations.
-The use of the College of Law name/image/logo or likeness should not be used to promote events or to falsely associate sponsorship of events.
-Student leaders should familiarize themselves with ASU's policies and guidelines pertaining to use of logos. - Posting flyers in inappropriate locations may result in loss of permission to post flyers. - Failure to follow these regulations may result in suspension of a student organization's privilege to hang or distribute fliers
+The use of the College of Law name/image/logo or likeness should may not be used to promote events or to falsely associate sponsorship of events.
+Student leaders should familiarize themselves with ASU's policies and guidelines pertaining to use of logos. - Posting flyers in inappropriate locations may result in loss of permission to post flyers. - Failure to follow these regulations may result in a suspension of a student organization's privilege to hang or distribute fliers